 » RHEL Requirements for Terraform Enterprise

-When installing Terraform Enterprise on RedHat Enterprise Linux (RHEL), ensure your OS and Docker configuration meat the following requirements:
+When installing Terraform Enterprise on RedHat Enterprise Linux (RHEL), ensure your OS and Docker configuration meet the following requirements.

 » Install Requirements

 - RedHat Enterprise Linux version 7.3 or later.

 - Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 or later.
 The later versions are not available in the standard RHEL yum repositories.